snewtonj/sso.Multiseg.Demo/README.md

 In the cgi-bin directory are example Ruby scripts for token, profile, and logout functions.
 Recent ruby versions should include all the required libraries, but some might not have the json library.

+The token script will query Engage for the logged-in user info, set a couple of cookies, then redirect back to the calling page.

+The profile script queries Engage and sets the cookies, but also returns the user profile as a JSON object.

+The logout script just deletes the cookies from the user's session.